mantidproject/news/_drafts/week05.md

 * *new* [PR24635](https://github.com/mantidproject/mantid/pull/24635) - DirectILLCollectData: handle broken monitors gracefully
 * *new* [PR24639](https://github.com/mantidproject/mantid/pull/24639) - Only process or load rows if not empty
 * *new* [PR24654](https://github.com/mantidproject/mantid/pull/24654) - Add PyStoG as an external project
+* *new* [PR24667](https://github.com/mantidproject/mantid/pull/24667) - Pass GroupingWorkspace information to CreateCacheFilename in AlignAndFocusPowderFromFiles